 Think of this as the 'base level' ISO setting.

 You'll also get the most dynamic range out of your camera at this setting.

 Lastly (but surely not the least) - you'll get the least amount of digital noise in your images (we will touch on this more here in a minute).

 The 'universal' native ISO setting for most DSLR/mirrorless cameras on the market today is 100.

-*The images above were taken at an extended ISO setting of 50 with off camera flash*
+The image above was taken at an extended ISO setting of 50 with off-camera flash

 Extended ISO is ISO values below 100.